RestiveSole267/canadianlootbox/index.md

 # Canadian Lootbox

-### Welcome!
+### ABOUT
-Bonjour, welcome to Canadian Lootbox!
-We are a online monthly subcription service which send boxes filled with canadian goods right to your doorstep.
+Canadian Lootbox is an online subscription-based service that delivers Canadian goodies to your doorstep for a monthly subscription.
+Our lootboxes include a variety of items that are solely available in Canada.
+To ensure that our subscribers receive high-quality service, we hand-pack the boxes.

 ### Who created this?
 Our founder and current owner is Jean-Paul Abi a Canadian native and the website developer is Cameron White.